basecamp/bc3-api/sections/people.md

 curl -s -H "Authorization: Bearer $ACCESS_TOKEN" https://3.basecampapi.com/$ACCOUNT_ID/projects/1/people.json
 ```

-Update who can access a Basecamp
+Update who can access a project
 --------------------------------

-* `PUT /projects/1/people/users.json` allows granting new and existing people access to a Basecamp, and revoking access from existing people.
+* `PUT /projects/1/people/users.json` allows granting new and existing people access to a project, and revoking access from existing people.

 **Parameters**: Requests should include at least one of the following parameters.